After years of practice, we finally come to the point of “Oohhh that’s how I was supposed to do it, why I didn’t know it before?”

 31 – Don’t buy cheap brushes

-First of all, you don’t need all brushes of the world to start painting.
+First of all, you don’t need all paint brushes in the world to start painting.
 But also, don’t be teased by the cheapest option.
-The quality of all materials is very important.
+The higher quality of all materials is very important.

 32 – Start with a brush set

-The best way to start is to buy a set of synthetic brushes, get one really large, one for detailed work (a thin brush with long bristles), one round, one flat.
-Of course, you can have as many as you want, but these will help you with any kind of painting ideas.
+The best way to start is to buy a set of synthetic basic brushes, get one really large, one for detailed work (a thin brush with long bristles), one round brush, one flat brush.

-Good brush sets are Catalyst Polytip Bristle Long Handle Brush, Set of 4 and Blick Wonder White Set – Assorted Handle, Set of 6.
+Good brush sets are Princeton brushes and Blick Wonder White Set – Assorted Handle, Set of 6.
 The cost per set for beginners will be from $20 to $50.

 Over time you will understand better what kind of brush you need.